hpcn-uam/Limago/README.md

 # Limago 100GbE Ethernet framework with TCP/IP support

+**This repository is no longer active, we refer you to https://github.com/fpgasystems/fpga-network-stack**

 ## Introduction

 This repository puts together all the necessary pieces to generate Limago.